 If you need to make a claim on your car insurance, whether you've been in an accident or your car has been damaged, there are a lot of different things that need to be arranged.

 Providing everyone is okay and your car is the only thing that's dented, we imagine your main concern will be how you're going to get around while your car is being repaired.

 All of Admiral's comprehensive car insurance policies include a courtesy car as standard, as long as your car's repairable and being repaired at one of our approved garages.

-To give you an idea of what to expect if you do need a courtesy car, we've asked one of our claims experts, Mike King, to answer some of the most important questions for you:
+To give you an idea of what to expect if you do need a courtesy car, we've answered some of your most important questions.